zachpino/generative-design-workshop-s20/week09/README.md

 TBD based on class progress.
 Likely playing around with the Cellular Automata and L-System scripts above, as well as researching other generative algorithms.

 #### Final Project Development

 Continue to develop your ideas for our [class final briefs](../briefs.md).
 We should, by next week, have a pretty clear sense of a project direction, how we will source data, and what Grasshopper will need to do for us.
 Also, ensure you begin/continue to consider fabrication options and materiality.

+#### Final Project Check-In

+Schedule a meeting with Zach if possible on the [Google Drive Signup Sheet]( https://docs.google.com/spreadsheets/d/1KSS5kn2TOji8ZrUGg1YaTZRwv2_L1K50eXTyUk0UKNA/edit#gid=0).
+Also, make an effort to spend 20-30 minutes with one or many of your classmates, and discuss your projects over whatever virtual channel you prefer.

 #### Visualization Logging